Taiwan's Former President Makes Historic China Visit

 Odds and Ends

 Just like a prayer.
-Colombia’s chief of police says that prayer, as well as exorcism, is used to fight crime in Colombia.
-General Henry Sanabria said that religious practices have helped police over the past five decades.
+Colombia’s chief of police said that prayer, as well as exorcism, is used to fight crime in Colombia.
+Gen. Henry Sanabria said that religious practices have helped police over the past five decades.

 That’s it for today.